forcequitOS/Summit/README.md

 # Okay so what is everything?

-Links: Buttons.
+Links / ButtonLinks: Buttons.
 You can have up to two.
 Each has a label and a URL to point to.

 Fields: These are the core of everything.
 Each has a label and a value.

-SelectableItems: These are Fields, except instead of having selectable text, when you click them, they change values.
-Useful for versions with build numbers.
+MultiFields: A variety of field, they have a constant label, but they can change values when clicked.
+You define the amount of values now!

-Footers: These only contain text and are displayed at the bottom of the about window, you can have up to three of these.
+Footers: These contain either text or a link to a webpage (your choice) and you can have up to 4 of them

-FooterLinks: These look like footers, but are actually links.
-They're underlined, and require a label and URL value.
-You can have up to two of those.
+subHeading: It's just the small text that displays underneath your app's name.
+You can use one of these, OR one MultiSubheading, not both.

-minorText: It's just the small text that displays underneath your app name
+MultiSubheading: A subHeading that changes values when clicked, similar to a MultiField in purpose.
+Remember, as stated above, only one subHeading OR a MultiHeading, you can't have both.

 windowWidth and windowHeight: Self explanatory.